AmericanMedicalAssociation/AMA-style-guide/README.md

 Initial config via [TutsPlus](https://webdesign.tutsplus.com/tutorials/combining-pattern-lab-with-gulp-for-improved-workflow--cms-22187).

 ## Troubleshooting:
+### Make sure your npm dependencies are up to date
+If you run unto an unexpected error, you might just be missing a dependency
+- Run `npm install` from the `styleguide` directory to grab any missing dependencies.

 ### Make sure node and npm are up to date(-ish)
 You might have to do any or all of these
 - Update node